Home/How Accurate Is AssemblyAI?

 with Whisper (arXiv 2408.16287)

-AssemblyAI is, by most independent evidence, one of the two most accurate commercial speech-to-text providers — peer-reviewed testing groups it with Whisper at the top on raw WER, and its February 2026 Universal-3 Pro model ranked third on Artificial Analysis's hardest benchmark subset.
-The honest caveats: its "most accurate" marketing is contested by that same third-place index result, its clean-audio headline (1.52%) is roughly 4× better than its own real-world mean (5.6% across 26 datasets), and most tools built on AssemblyAI still call the older Universal-2 model.
+AssemblyAI is, by most independent evidence, one of the two most accurate commercial speech-to-text providers — peer-reviewed testing groups it with Whisper at the top on raw WER.
+Our own July 2026 benchmark of 903 files across 19 datasets ranks its Universal-3.5 Pro (July 2026) first among 9 models tested (7.0% aggregate WER).
+The honest caveats: its previous Universal-3 Pro model (deprecated July 2026) ranked third on Artificial Analysis's hardest benchmark subset, its clean-audio headline (1.52%) is roughly 4× better than its own real-world mean (5.6% across 26 datasets), and most tools built on AssemblyAI still call the older Universal-2 model rather than the current 3.5 Pro.
 All three caveats are covered below with sources.

 Vendor Claims vs Independent Measurements